 Dear [Employee name],

-Today, we’re honoring a special milestone: your [years of service/achievement] here at [Your company name]!
+Wow, what a moment!
+Today, we’re celebrating a special milestone: your [years of service/achievement] here at [Your company name]!

 [Your name]